Table of Contents

 Understanding the Thyroid-Heart Connection

-To understand why your heart might be fluttering, we first need to look at the "engine room" of the body.
-The thyroid is a small, butterfly-shaped gland located at the base of your neck.
-It produces hormones—primarily Thyroxine (T4) and Triiodothyronine (T3)—that act as chemical messengers, telling every cell in your body how much energy to use and how fast to work.
+To understand why your heart might be fluttering, we first look at the thyroid's role as the "engine room" of the body.
+The hormones it produces—primarily Thyroxine (T4) and Triiodothyronine (T3)—act as chemical messengers that tell every cell how much energy to use.

-The heart is arguably the thyroid's most sensitive target.
+The heart is one of the thyroid's most sensitive targets.
 Thyroid hormones influence:

-- Heart Rate: They control the "pacemaker" cells in your heart that determine how many times it beats per minute.
+- Heart Rate: Controlling the "pacemaker" cells that determine beats per minute.

-- Force of Contraction: They affect how strongly the heart muscle squeezes to pump blood around your body.
+- Force of Contraction: Affecting how strongly the heart muscle pumps blood.

-When your thyroid is underactive, it is not producing enough of these vital hormones.
-This means the "signals" sent to the heart become muffled or slow.
-You might expect this to only result in a slow heart rate (bradycardia), but the body is a complex, interconnected system.
-When one part slows down, other systems may try to compensate, or the rhythm itself may become "irritable," leading to the sensations we describe as palpitations.
+When the thyroid is underactive, these signals become muffled.
+While this often results in a slow heart rate (bradycardia), other systems may try to compensate, or the rhythm itself may become "irritable," leading to palpitations.

 Why an Underactive Thyroid Can Cause Palpitations

-It seems counterintuitive that a "slow" thyroid could cause a "fast" or "fluttering" sensation.
-However, there are several clinical reasons why this occurs.
-If you want a symptom-focused overview of the common patterns people notice, our guide to thyroid problems and symptoms is a useful next read.
+It seems counterintuitive that a "slow" thyroid could cause "fluttering" sensations, but there are several clinical reasons for this.
+If you want a symptom-focused overview, our guide to thyroid problems and symptoms is a useful next read.

 1. Pounding vs. Racing

 In hypothyroidism, your heart rate often slows down.
-Because the heart is beating fewer times per minute, it may compensate by pumping more blood with each individual beat to ensure your organs get the oxygen they need.
-This results in a "pounding" sensation.
-You may not be experiencing a fast heart rate, but you are acutely aware of the force of each beat, especially when lying down or in a quiet room.
+To ensure organs get enough oxygen, the heart may compensate by pumping more blood with each individual beat.
+This results in a "pounding" sensation where you are acutely aware of the force of each beat, especially when lying down.

 2. Ectopic Beats (Skipped Beats)

-Low levels of thyroid hormone can make the electrical system of the heart more "irritable."
-This can lead to premature contractions, often called ectopic beats.
-These feel like your heart has "skipped a beat" or given a sudden "thump."
-While often harmless, they can be very distressing if they happen frequently.
+Low thyroid hormone levels can make the heart's electrical system more irritable.
+This can lead to premature contractions, or ectopic beats, which feel like the heart has "skipped a beat" or given a sudden "thump."

 3. The Impact of Subclinical Hypothyroidism